 How big do Black German Shepherds get?

-They are a large-sized dog that grows up to the same size or even bigger than regular German Shepherds.
+Black Shepherds are medium-to-large-sized dogs that grow up to the same size or even bigger than regular GSDs.

 The adult male Black German Shepherd has a height between 24 to 26 inches (61 to 66 cm).
 The females are smaller with a size ranging from 22 to 24 inches (56 to 61 cm).

-The male ones have an average weight between 65 to 90 pounds (29 to 41 kg) while the female is on the lighter side, weighing 50 to 75 pounds (23 to 34 kg).
+The male ones have an average weight between 65 to 90 pounds (29 to 41 kg) while the female is on the lighter side, weighing 50 to 70 lbs (23 to 32 kg).

 Young Black German Shepherds mature and reach their full-grown size between 18 months to 2 years of age.

 The only way that the color affects the Black German Shepherd is it makes them look more striking.
-They have the same temperament as any regular German Shepherd who is a great working and family dog.
+They have the same temperament as any regular GSD who is a great working and family dog.

 Black Shepherds have traits that would make them fit to do work for the police, military, and search & rescue teams.
 Today, they are ranked the second most popular dog in the US.